Welcome to the engage2learn Leading Learners blog series! We asked students across the state of Texas to interview an educator on their campus.

 What experience challenged you the most and what have you learned from it?

-What advice would you give to students to prepare them for college and career?
+What advice would you give to students about developing life ready skills to prepare them for college and careers?

 Who inspires you and why?